Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 8: 21st June 2024  - Friday

 **Today's Progress**: Continuing with Learning path for blockchain to complete the certificate  - todays exercise is Blockchain: Learning Solidity 2018.
-Solidity Syntax, TYpes, Units, Variables (inc Global), Functions, Operators, Conditionals.
+Solidity Syntax, Types, Units, Variables (inc Global), Functions, Operators, Conditionals.

-**Thoughts**: Being relatively new to coding; Solidity vids previosly didn't click with me, but I think that it is beneficial for me, and suits my learning style, to see multiple examples and formats.
-The daily format of little and oftuen is really helping me to not only keep focus but to realise that I am making some progress
+**Thoughts**: Being relatively new to coding; Solidity vids previously didn't click with me, but I think that it is beneficial for me, and suits my learning style, to see multiple examples and formats.
+The daily format of little and often is really helping me to not only keep focus but to realise that I am making some progress

 ### Day 9: 22nd June 2024  - Saturday

-**Today's Progress**: Continuation of Solidiy Smart Contracts
+**Today's Progress**: Continuation of Solidity Smart Contracts

-**Thoughts**: Having previously completed an exercise of a Solidity First Smart Contract, I now have a bette understanding of the variables, modifiers, and functions.
+**Thoughts**: Having previously completed an exercise of a Solidity First Smart Contract, I now have a better understanding of the variables, modifiers, and functions.

 ### Day 10: 23rd June 2024  - Sunday

-**Today's Progress**:
+**Today's Progress**: Continuation of Solidity Smart Contracts

-**Thoughts**:
+**Thoughts**: Solidity syntax basics

+r

 ### Day 11: 24th June 2024  - Monday